-We, therefore, propose to study the impact of these interventions of providing access to sanitary 27 products, sanitary napkins in this case, and that of sensitization.
-The three schools in the study 28 invite students from the lower strata of Delhi NCR specifically owing to the fact that poverty plays 29 a big role in the withdrawal of girls from schools (Jewitt and Ryley et al. 2014[9]).
-Considering the 30 fact that sensitization will have an impact on multiple aspects of performance we study the impact 31 on four distinct dimensions.
-First, we use participation in classrooms measured by attendance in 32 schools.
-Second, participation in Extra-Curricular activities by the number of hours spent on an 33 average to a particular activity of interest as it pertains to overall growth and development of an individual.
-Third, self-confidence measured through Rosenberg self-esteem scale as this increases 35 their levels of classroom engagement.
-Lastly, we study the impact on academics through marks 36 scored in an academic year.
-We also make note of the sensitivity index for boys of the same age 37 group.
-There is further scope to analyse the impact of this sensitivity on the variables for girls but 38 they are beyond the scope of this paper.
-39
+25 make it more difficult for girls to understand the sexual risks/diseases that are more likely to affect

+26 them than boys.

+27 We, therefore, propose to study the impact of these interventions of providing access to sanitary

+${28}$ products, sanitary napkins in this case, and that of sensitization.
+The three schools in the study on four distinct dimensions.
+First, we use participation in classrooms measured by attendance in

+29 invite students from the lower strata of Delhi NCR specifically owing to the fact that poverty plays

+30 a big role in the withdrawal of girls from schools (Jewitt and Ryley et al. 2014[9]).
+Considering the 31 fact that sensitization will have an impact on multiple aspects of performance we study the impact

+33 schools.
+Second, participation in Extra-Curricular activities by the number of hours spent on an their levels of classroom engagement.
+Lastly, we study the impact on academics through marks

+34 average to a particular activity of interest as it pertains to overall growth and development of an

+35 individual.
+Third, self-confidence measured through Rosenberg self-esteem scale as this increases

+37 scored in an academic year.
+We also make note of the sensitivity index for boys of the same age 38 group.
+There is further scope to analyse the impact of this sensitivity on the variables for girls but

+39 they are beyond the scope of this paper.

-Through this study we aim to make a case for the introduction of proper sex education as a part of a larger health curriculum along with the distribution of sanitary products.
+40 Through this study we aim to make a case for the introduction of proper sex education as a part

+41 of a larger health curriculum along with the distribution of sanitary products.